 The proper functioning of economic expansion includes the implementation of the basic-expansion phase.

 The ideal pure cycle suffers no contractions or layoffs.
 In this pure cycle the basic expansion succeeds the surplus expansion in an orderly fashion.
-It “makes its way serenely into the haven of the stationary state.”
+The economic process “makes its way serenely into the haven of the stationary state.”
 “There is no slump, no recession, no depression, no crash.
 So, if these unfortunate events are not inevitable, why have they so often occurred?
+What do we fail to understand?
 What do we do wrong?
-What do we fail to understand?
 Is the problem “the cut-off of the basic expansion?”
 Does the basic expansion get truncated rather than fully implemented?
 Can this problem be explained as an increase in the flow of basic products without a proportionate increase in the flow of incomes to purchase these products?
 Is there a lack of concomitance of one flow with another?

 … figuring out the details of this massive cultural shift regarding wages is not going to be easy, and implementing it in this century is to be a psychic climate-change … [McShane 2017, iii]